THE GAL OYA RESEARCH STATION

 The Jim Edwards Research and Conservation Station is situated within the property of the Gal Oya Lodge and is set up in memory of the late Jim Edwards of Tiger Tops, Nepal.
 WWCT was invited to be the primary scientists in residence at this Research Station and we have now begun work within this patch forest.
 The main scope of our work here will be twofold:

-To monitor biodiversity and wildlife movements in and around this patch forest and document changes with time, as the environment is regenerated.
-This fits in well with WWCTs forest connections project, whereby the importance of small patch forests are documented and monitored for leopard and other wildcat presence.
-Forest connectivity for wildlife between these patch forests and larger forested areas, both protected and unprotected, are also improved.
+To monitor biodiversity and wildlife movement in and around this patch forest and document changes with time, as the environment is regenerated.
+This fits in well with the WWCT's forest connections project, whereby the importance of small patch forests are documented and monitored for leopard and other wildcat presence.
+Forest connectivity for wildlife between these patch forests and larger forested areas, both protected and unprotected, is also improved.

 To establish a leopard population survey within the larger Gal Oya/Nilgala complex.

 Very little research work has been conducted in this important and little-studied wilderness area of Sri Lanka.
 WWCT is glad to have a base and partnership with the Jim Edwards Research and Conservation Station to begin this important work.